nishantjr/dafny-semantics/report/report.md

   rule assume(true); => .K                  [transition]
   rule <k> assume(false); ~> S => .K </k>   [transition]
 ```

-\todo{explain how we take advantage of symbolic execution}

 Verification of the `Main` method occurs as follows: parameters (both input and output)
 are initialized to fresh symbolic values, via the `#declareArgs` construct.